Buying a Second Home

 How Lenders Look at Your Full Financial Picture

-This is exactly the kind of detail that gets missed when buyers try to navigate the process alone.
-Running through reserve calculations before you go under contract can save a lot of frustration.
+This is exactly the kind of detail that gets missed when buyers navigate the process without a loan officer who understands second home guidelines well.
+Running through the reserve calculation before you go under contract can prevent months of frustration.

 Financing Options for a Second Home

-Some buyers tap their existing home equity to fund part of the second home purchase.
-A home equity line of credit (HELOC) or home equity loan lets you borrow against your primary residence.
-This can cover a down payment or even the full purchase price.
-The trade-off is that you're putting your primary home's equity at risk, and you'll carry additional monthly payments on the equity product alongside your primary mortgage.
+Some buyers tap existing home equity to fund part of the purchase.
+A home equity line of credit or a home equity loan lets you borrow against your primary residence to cover the down payment or a portion of the purchase price.
+That works, but it puts your primary home’s equity at risk and adds another monthly payment to your DTI picture.
+Working with a Colorado mortgage broker who accesses multiple lenders, rather than a single bank, can make a meaningful difference in your rate, since pricing adjustments on second home loans vary significantly from lender to lender.

-Property taxes on second homes are worth close attention.
-In both Colorado and Florida, primary residences qualify for homestead exemptions that reduce the taxable value of the home.
-Second homes don't get that.
-You pay full assessed value, which can add several thousand dollars per year compared to what a primary resident pays on the same property.
+Both Colorado and Florida offer homestead exemptions that reduce the taxable value of a primary residence.
+Second homes don’t qualify.
+You pay on the full assessed value, which can add several thousand dollars per year compared to what a primary-residence buyer pays on the same property.
+In both states, getting the actual tax figure for the specific property before you set your budget is worth doing early.

 Cost Category Estimated Annual Range Notes